sofacoustics/Ecosystem/README.md

 In visual studio code, start a 'Listen for xdebug' session.

+### Windows

+The same as for Linux

 ## git

-If you are pushing to a remote git repository, the a post-receive hook should run:
+If you are pushing to a remote git repository, then a post-receive hook should run:

 * composer install
 * php artisan migrate